 Blotched (Tiliqua nigrolutea):

-Blotched blue tongues grow up to 24 inches long and tend to have longer lifespans—up to 30 years (Kaplan).
-They’re absolutely gorgeous, so they’re not cheap: $2000-$2500
+Blotched blue tongues grow up to 24″ (60 cm) long and tend to have longer lifespans—up to 30 years (Kaplan).
+They’re absolutely gorgeous — yellow, orange, and red blotches contrasting with a black background. $2000-$2500

 Centralian (Tiliqua multifasciata):